Entrepreneurs’ Relief: calculation of the relief: postponed or deferred gains

 N sells her business in 2009 and realises a gain of £99,000.
 This qualifies for Entrepreneurs’ Relief because it will constitute a ‘material disposal of business assets’.
 N claims the relief, but also makes an investment of £80,000 in qualifying EIS shares and claims to defer the gain.

 N’s gain of £99,000 is reduced by 4/9ths, resulting in a chargeable gain of £55,000 - see CG64125.
 The investment in EIS shares exceeds £55,000, so the whole of the chargeable gain of £55,000 is deferred.
 This amount will come into charge at some later time under the normal EIS rules for charging deferred gains.

-F(No.2)A2010/Sch1/para9 modifies the rules for EIS relief with effect for gains arising on disposals on or after 23 June 2010, specifically TCGA92/Sch5B/Para1(5), so that from that date an individual must choose between claiming Entrepreneurs’ Relief and benefiting from the 10% rate, or deferring the gain under the EIS rules and paying tax at the normal CGT rate applicable at the time the gain becomes chargeable.
+F(No.2)A2010/Sch1/para9 modified the rules for EIS relief with effect for gains arising on disposals on or after 23 June 2010, specifically TCGA92/Sch5B/Para1(5), so that from that date an individual had to choose between claiming Entrepreneurs’ Relief and benefiting from the 10% rate, or deferring the gain under the EIS rules and paying tax at the normal CGT rate applicable at the time the gain becomes chargeable.
 You should note that where the option is taken to claim Entrepreneurs’ Relief any gains over and above the applicable lifetime limit can still be deferred under the EIS rules.